GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Conclusion

 \section{Conclusion}

 We present GenTSE, a fully generative TSE framework based on a two-stage decoder-only LM architecture.
 The semantic stage predicts k-means-discretized WavLM tokens of the target speech, and the acoustic stage generates neural audio codec tokens conditioned on these predictions.
 This two-stage design reduces modeling complexity compared to direct codec-token prediction, improving performance.
 Both LMs are conditioned on continuous frame-level WavLM/DAC embeddings from the reference and mixture speech, providing richer guidance than discrete input.
-To address the mismatch between teacher-forcing and autoregressive inference, we introduce Frozen-LM Conditioning (FLC), fine-tuning LMs on predicted tokens from early frozen checkpoints.
-Additionally, we apply DPO to the acoustic stage to align generation with perceptual preferences via proxy-MOS feedback.
-Extensive experiments on Libri2Mix validate the architecture and optimization strategies, showing superior performance over prior LM-based TSE methods.
+To address the mismatch between teacher-forcing and autoregressive inference, we introduce FLC which fine-tunes the LMs on predicted tokens from early frozen checkpoints.
+Additionally, we use DPO to align generation with perceptual preferences via proxy-MOS feedback.
+Extensive experiments on Libri2Mix validate the architecture and optimization strategies, showing superior performance over prior LM-based methods.
+Future research may further investigate the robustness of GenTSE under noisy and target-absent conditions.